bluesky/databroker/docs/source/FEP/FEP01.rst

 This FEP will provide API to

- - database to keep track of the full history of file locations
+ - database to keep track of the full history of file locations *implemented*
- - make a copy of all data from a resource from one location in the file system to another and update all relevant entries
+ - make a copy of all data from a resource from one location in the file system to another and update all relevant entries *implemented*
    - This may be trouble for some usage patterns where multiple resources point to same file
- - move files from one place to another
+ - move files from one place to another *implemented*
- - delete files
+ - delete files *implemented*
  - delete resources
  - verify data at both file system and Datum level